saveyak/FusionTable-Map-custom-legend/README.md

 4) Obtain a copy of the template file (such as points.html) from this GitHub repository.
 Either fork it to your own free GitHub account, or clone it to your desktop with GitHub for Mac/Windows, or download the zip file.
 One advantage to creating your own free GitHub account is that you will need to edit and host your own version on the public web, which is convenient to do with the GitHub Pages feature, but requires learning some additional steps.
 See details at http://epress.trincoll.edu/dataviz

 4) Modify the template HTML file.
-Look for lines commented with "MODIFY" to insert your preferred title, map center and zoom level, Google Fusion Table ID number and Location column, and the content and colors for your legend.
+Look for lines commented with "MODIFY" to insert:
+- your preferred title
+- map center and zoom level
+- Google Fusion Table ID number
+- Location column
+- styleId and templateId to match the colored markers and info window in your GFT
+- content and colors for your legend.
 For your legend, display your non-numerical data column (such as TypeText).
 One advantage to doing all of this in GitHub is the built-in code editor.
 Or you can use any text editing tool on your desktop.

 5) Host your new template file on a web server.
 One advantage to using GitHub is its Pages features, which is how I display the Demo sites above.